canonical/fetch-service/docs/reference/apt_release.rst

 Acceptance criteria
 -------------------

-To be approved, the artefacts examined by this inspector must comply to the following rules:
+To be approved, the artifacts examined by this inspector must comply to the following rules:

 * The ``InRelease`` file must have the previously described file format.